 Angela is a writer and poet from the backwoods of Texas.
 She’s many other things as well, including a wife, mother, liberal, feminist, mostly straight, LGBTQ supporter, avid reader, outdoor lover, a grand multi-Para and a self proclaimed starfish flinger.
 She has thoughts and opinions that could be construed as many things, including being seen as a crunchy, tree hugging hippie.
 Religiously speaking, she’s more Pagan than Christian leaning but basically a secular type.
 She has been busy producing free range children since 1991 and is currently engaged in raising wild things.
 She has walked through fire; therefore she may occasionally leave sparkles in her wake.

-Early Childhood is her passion, as evidenced by the five or six children that call her mommy.
+Early Childhood is her passion, as evidenced by the six or seven children that call her mommy.
 She considers herself to be a bit of an attachment parent, aka rebel, trouble maker and pot stirrer extraordinaire.
 Examples of her bucking the traditional system include co sleeping, extended breastfeeding, unschooling, engaging in gentle discipline (i.e., not spanking) and leaving kids intact.
 She would like to remind her readers that mommin ain’t easy!